 Loan Terms: Financing terms can have amortization terms of 3, 5, 7, or 10 years (from equipment installation or project completion date).
 The loan term may be shorter than the average useful life of the facilities and/or equipment, but may not exceed the useful life of the asset being financed.

-A Borrower Information Form must be completed by the borrower and submitted to the Treasury Office.
+A Borrower Information Form must be completed by the borrower and submitted to Shannon Thompson, Associate Treasurer, Debt Management & Analytics.
 The loan request should address the following:

 - What revenues will be used to repay the loan, and other obligations against those revenues